paulwalko/vpicc-constitution/BY-LAWS.md

 BY LAWS OF THE
 VPI CAVE CLUB
-OF THE NATIONAL SPELEOLOGICAL SOCIETY
+STUDENT GROTTO OF THE NATIONAL SPELEOLOGICAL SOCIETY
-ADOPTED December 5, 2014
+ADOPTED March 12, 2021

 # Safety Code